Advanced Clinical Practice (MSc)

 - Why you feel you should be given a place on the programme.

-If you intend to apply for recognition for prior learning, this will need to be submitted with your application.
+If you intend to apply for recognition for prior learning, please supply copies of your credit transcripts with your application and provide further details in your personal statement.

 Find out more about English language requirements.